paulhoule/infovore/README.md

 --------

-Infovore is an RDF processing system that uses Hadoop to process RDF data sets in the triple range and beyond
+Infovore is an RDF processing system that uses Hadoop to process RDF data sets in the billion triple range and beyond

 Building
 --------